HOW WE CAN HELP YOU

 While it is appropriate that the teacher sees the annotated script as part of their assessment process, it is not necessary that the whole script is provided for moderation.

 The purpose of moderation is to support the refinement of teacher’s assessment practice.
 Consequently, it is more valuable for teachers to copy extracts of scripts that indicate a sample of the evidence on which they have based their decisions.
 This may be supplemented with some teacher comment about the annotation, if required.
 This allows the moderator to pinpoint the teacher’s process and give specific supportive feedback.
-This may be done without infringing on copyright.
+Up to 3% of a single script may be copied without infringing on copyright.

 Playwrights in schools

 This programme was initiated after overwhelming feedback from teachers that there was not enough background information on NZ playwrights and their plays for study and NCEA assessment.

 Our partnership with the New Zealand Book Council arranges for playwright to go into a drama class to meet and talk with students who are studying their play.
 Any information they need to know on themes/background/original production etc comes straight from the person who wrote the play.

 The real advantages to this programme are intangible but the purposes are to nurture the future playwrights/actors/theatre-goers of NZ, Support the selfless people who teach them, and make NZ plays more accessible and appropriate for study.

 Our visits have shown that the students take real ownership of their work after meeting the playwright; and their enthusiasm and passion is amplified.
 For all enquiries contact here.